 Also, opacity in Erlang is skin-deep: the runtime does not enforce opacity-checking.
-So now that sets are implemented in terms of maps, an is_map check on a set will pass.
-The opacity rules are only enforced by convention and by additional tooling such as Dialyzer.
-And this enforcement is not total: For example, determined consumer of sets can still do things that reveal the structure of the set, such as by printing, serializing, or using a set as term() and then inspecting via functions like is_map or maps:get/2.
-And Dialyzer must make some approximations.
-Opacity checking has limitations, but is still a vital tool in scalable Erlang development.
+So now that sets are implemented in terms of maps, an is_map/1 check on a set will pass.
+The opacity rules are only enforced by convention and by additional tooling such as Dialyzer, and this enforcement is not total.
+A determined consumer of sets can still reveal the structure of the set, for example by printing, serializing, or using a set as a term() and inspecting it via functions like is_map/1 or maps:get/2.
+Also, Dialyzer must make some approximations.